 I like seeing my athletes have a high protein grocery list because we want adequate protein at each meal and snack.

-Like any athlete, runners should be getting protein at every meal, spread evenly throughout the day.
-See more details about protein for runners here.
+Like any athlete, runners should be getting protein at every meal, spread evenly throughout the day, to aid in recovery time and reducing muscle breakdown.

 The focus on protein should happen after a workout as opposed to before a workout, though there is some literature suggesting that pre-workout protein may mitigate some of the muscle breakdown and soreness.